github-felipe-caputo/collision-networks/README.md

 Which simply means "node 1 has edges to nodes 2,4,7,8", and so on.
 This approach takes O(E) space, as opposed to O(V^2) by using an adjacency matrix.
 So it's a pretty efficient representation.
 This adjacency list was implemented by using Haskell's Map data structure, where the 'key' is a node and the 'value' is a list of nodes the key is connected to.

 And finally, to check the collision I have simply implemented a Depth First Search algorithm to run on the graph, slightly modified to work on function languages and to use a 'source' looking for a 'goal'.
-The idea is that, since all the collisions are presented in an adjacency list it's possible we will have a disconnected graphu such as:
+The idea is that, since all the collisions are presented in an adjacency list it's possible we will have a disconnected graph such as:

 ```shell
 1 | [2,3]